Serums, Ampoules, Emulsions and Essences: What’s the Difference?January 21, 2022

 What Is an Essence?

 A K-beauty fave, this essence is made up of 93% fermented ingredients to help you achieve glowing skin.
+Its star ingredient, snail mucin, helps protect the skin from moisture loss while improving elasticity.

 What Is an Ampoule?